• Skip to main content

 Ultimately she pioneered the rights of women not in Scotland but in her adopted country too.

-Catherine Helen Spence and A new life in Australia
+Catherine Helen Spence and A New Life in Australia

 By 1839, the young Borderer’s education had come to a stop after her father’s financial dealings had forced him into bankruptcy.